fitzgen/rust-conf-2019/slides.md

 ???

-* I also played with giving each seed a randomized "gravity" level so that we get some more variation in crystal sizes
+* played w/ giving seeds randomized "gravity" level
-    * this wasn't really what I intended but I think it came out kind of cool
-* and I'm also trying to re-create the crystal's rainbow pinwheel effect, but in black-and-white, via changing the length of the lines based on the angle from the seed
+    * intention: variation in crystal sizes
+    * happy little accident; more like comics explosion
+* also, pinwheel effect:
+    * via length of lines
+    * based on angle of line to seed

 ---